The Orthodox Church Of Epirus

 Because the bishop’s title is a traditional and legitimate fons honorum (fountain of honors), at least for the title of nobility, some Christian churches revived again the old noble title of Vidame or Vidamesse to reward their benefactors and above all the defenders of the faith, the Church and the Christian religion at large.
 For example a Canadian Church, fully recognized by the Government, awards titles of Vidame, founded on symbolic and tiny estates considered as “feudal lordships”.
 This system is probably today obsolete and a real anachronism.
 In fact, after the Ancien Regime since the 19th century, the new titles of nobility are used as surnames and not as lordships or other titled lands.

 In this way, the Metropolia of the Greek Orthodox Church of Epirus grants today the title of Vidame or Vidamesse and has promulgated a decree restoring the ecclesiastic title of Vidame.
-Members of the Chivalric Order of St. Michael, upon additional support, are eligible for bestowal of the title of nobility.
+Only members of the Chivalric Order of St. Michael, at least in the rank of Knight or Dame, are eligible for bestowal of the title of nobility.

 Members

-Please note that some members are not listed due to privacy concerns
+Please note that some members are not listed due to privacy wishes

 Most Rev. Mar Melchizedek, GCSM